ZUM TOKEN Price Tops $0.0000 (ZUM)

 - BitNewChain (BTN) traded down 0.1% against the dollar and now trades at $0.0025 or 0.00000005 BTC.

-ZUM TOKEN is a proof-of-work (PoW) coin that uses the CryptoNight hashing algorithm.
-It launched on August 11th, 2019.
-ZUM TOKEN’s total supply is 81,188,021,462 coins and its circulating supply is 15,088,497,299 coins.
-ZUM TOKEN’s official website is zum-token.com.
+ZUM is a proof-of-work (PoW) coin that uses the CryptoNight hashing algorithm.
+Its launch date was August 11th, 2019.
+ZUM TOKEN’s total supply is 81,091,970,164 coins and its circulating supply is 14,992,446,000 coins.
+ZUM TOKEN’s official message board is medium.com/@tournamenttoken.
 ZUM TOKEN’s official Twitter account is @Zum_Token.
-ZUM TOKEN’s official message board is medium.com/@tournamenttoken.
+The official website for ZUM TOKEN is zum-token.com.

 According to CryptoCompare, “ZumCoin enables users to process instant cross-border private payments of any amount for a fraction of a penny.
 It is a peer-to-peer decentralized ecosystem designed to eliminate central control and the need for the third-party to validation transactions.
 ZumCoin is developed by utilizing a sophisticated scheme of mathematical proofs and state of the art cryptography to ensure all network transactions are completely Private, Untraceable, and Unlinkable.”